Jermdude7/wordpress-shield-Sword/README.md

 # This was made as a wordpress website to the clients personal requests.
-Link is incliuded. "https://shieldandsword.org/"
+Link is included. https://shieldandsword.org/